 However, in a significant number of cases, wisdom teeth do not have enough room to properly establish themselves in the dental structure.
 When this occurs, the teeth are considered to be impacted, and may begin to twist, tilt, or move out of place as they erupt.
-When impaction occurs, food can become trapped between your teeth due to malposition, which can eventually result in gum inflammation, which in turn can lead to bone loss.
+When wisdom tooth impaction occurs, food can become trapped between your teeth due to malposition, which can eventually result in gum inflammation, and can lead to bone loss.

 Pain and Swelling

 Due to their abnormal development, impacted wisdom teeth can lead to infection in the surrounding gums, which often causes pain at the site.
-Swelling is another common warning sign, and untreated infections can easily spread elsewhere in the mouth, affecting the entire jaw as well as the gums.
+Swelling is another common warning sign, and untreated infections can easily spread elsewhere in the mouth, affecting the entire jaw and gums.

-Pain and swelling makes it difficult to open and close the mouth, although the discomfort may come and go.
-In advanced stages impacted wisdom teeth can also cause consistent headaches, swollen glands in the neck, and other ailments, so it’s best to speak with one of our dentists as soon as you are concerned about an impacted wisdom tooth.
+Pain and swelling make it difficult to open and close the mouth, although the discomfort may come and go.
+In advanced stages, impacted wisdom teeth can also cause consistent headaches, swollen glands in the neck, and other ailments, so it’s recommended to speak with one of our surgeons as soon as you are concerned about an impacted wisdom tooth.

 Although some individuals who develop impacted wisdom teeth may not experience any pain, the increased sensitivity of the dental structure in the area can cause bleeding while brushing or flossing.
 The gums may even begin to bleed when touched, making activities such as eating uncomfortable